countermex/homework_assignement/README.md

 ## Project Installation

-If you are using npm:
-  npm install
+To install project dependencies:
-If you are using yarn:
-  yarn
+  - yarn

 ## Starting the Project

-If you are using npm:
-  npm run dev
-If you are using yarn:
+To run the project:
-  yarn dev
+  - yarn dev

 ## Running Tests

+To run the tests:
+ - yarn dev
-npx cypress run
+ - npx cypress run

 ### Table Component API